Research Column Configuration

 Processing Priority

-For batch research operations, set column priorities:
+For batch research operations, set column priorities:- Higher priority columns are processed first

 - Set priority from 1-5 with 1 being highest priority